aexol-studio/deenruv/docs/docs/guides/extending-the-admin-ui/defining-routes/index.md

 ## Overriding built-in routes

-From Vendure v2.2.0, it is possible to override any of the built-in Admin UI routes.
+From Deenruv v2.2.0, it is possible to override any of the built-in Admin UI routes.
 This is useful if you want to completely replace a built-in route with your own custom component.

 To do so, you'll need to specify the route `prefix` to be `''`, and then specify a `route` property which matches a built-in route.

 For example, let's say we want to override the product detail page.
 The full path of that route is: